k7n4n5t3w4rt/writing/source/_posts/The-Goal.md

 [![Image of a stonefish from The Encyclopedia Britanica](https://cdn.britannica.com/700x450/79/175979-004-36F859E3.jpg)](https://www.britannica.com/animal/stonefish-Synanceiidae-family)

 The real fisher-folk around here always know what they're fishing for.
 They come at the right time, with the right rig and the right bait.
-Maybe they'll still get the odd stonefish but the chances of getting what they want are pretty good because the actually know what it is.
+Maybe they still get the odd stonefish but their chances of getting what they want are pretty good too, because they actually know what it is.

 _The tile of this post is a reference to [The Goal](https://en.wikipedia.org/wiki/The_Goal), by Eliyahu M. Goldratt_